tanimasingh23/e-commerce-application/README.md

 This application was created by and is maintained by **Tanima Singh**.

-Portfolio is based on the [Bootstrap](http://getbootstrap.com/) framework
+Application is based on the [Bootstrap](http://getbootstrap.com/) framework

 ## Copyright and License